If you love talking to other people, building connections, and providing assistance to others, you are what is called a “people person.

 - Becoming a member of local multiple listing services: It is essential that you have an MLS membership.
 You will use the local MLS system for listing properties that you intend to sell or to look for properties to purchase for your clients.
 Aside from that, MLS can help you find the tax information of a property and analyze trends in the market.
 You will also see pre-listings before they even hit the market.

 The cost of an MLS membership varies depending on the state, but it can be anywhere from $220 to $1,136 yearly.
+For more details on MLS requirements and several free alternatives, check out this detailed guide.

 Should You Become a Realtor?